-- Reporting entity's website homepage should, without additional navigation, clearly show the financial transparency icon as a link to the district's financial transparency webpage which follows the layout of the standard website template, or - 2.
+- 1. Reporting entity's website homepage should, without additional navigation, clearly show the financial transparency icon as a link to the district's financial transparency webpage which follows the layout of the standard website template, or - 2.
 Reporting entity's website homepage should, without additional navigation, clearly show the words "Financial Transparency" as a link to the district's financial transparency webpage which follows the layout of the standard website template

-This icon can be downloaded (JPG file) on the CDE website, www.cde.state.co.us/cdefinance/psfta icon.
+This icon can be downloaded (JPG file) on the CDE website, www.cde.state.co.us/cdefinance/psfta_icon.

-Critical Dates for Fiscal Year 2019-2020
+Critical Dates for Fiscal Year 2024-25

 The due dates listed below include a statutory reference, as appropriate.
 The short descriptions provided do not necessarily enumerate every requirement of the statute.
 While the due date represents the last date of completion, action may be taken and is encouraged, as appropriate, prior to the due date.
-Generally, if the date falls on a Saturday or Sunday, the due date will be the following Monday.
-However, if the statute provides for action on or before the date, then the due date is the Friday before.